Alternate title: Well, Now I’m Just Pushing It, Aren’t I?

 Let me start off by saying that I don’t really get along that well with tequila.
 Sure, we’ve been on the dance floor once or twice before, but mostly, it’s just because I’m trying to be polite.
 And only for quick jigs; I can’t slow dance with tequila without the inevitable headache, after which I just want to go to bed and sleep it off.

-Then I miss out on all the fun because I’m fast asleep by 7:36 p.m..
+Then I miss out on all the fun because it’s lights out for me by 7:36 p.m..

 But I do love the taste of margaritas.
 It’s the sharp tartness of the lime, the mellow semi-sweetness of the triple sec, and the interesting contrast with the salt that really speaks to me.
 And … wait.
 You know what I love about green mango shakes?
 The sharp tartness of the green mango, the mellow semi-sweetness of the sugar, and the interesting contrast with the salt.